loeken/homelab/docs/apps/enduser/README.md

 ## the hub
 the hub is a small dashboard ( heimdall ) linking too all services available to the enduser you can reach it via https://hub.example.com/ and you will see it link to the following systems:

-### Ldap password
-Lightweight Directory Access Protocol: this is a linux username/password service which allows us to use one set of username/passwords across a variety of services

 ### Authelia
 Authelia is a "two factor" system.
 On more important parts of the cluster ( such as personal photos/videos/documents/passwords ) I added a two factor check. so your username&password are not enough and you need to proof your identity via secondary method ( ideally from another device ).

 a bit more details on setup of authelia can be found [here](authelia/README.md)

+this is the first thing you should setup

+### Ldap password
+Lightweight Directory Access Protocol: this is a linux username/password service which allows us to use one set of username/passwords across a variety of services.
+Once you get invited to the cluster you get a username/password go to this platform to set a new password that is only known by you and hasnt been used on any other website

 ### Vaultwarden
 Vaultwarden is my favorite password manager.
 It works great across Windows/Mac/Linux/Android/iOS you can use it as an addition to apple/google's password manager or fully replace them ( it also supports faceunlock/fingerprints etc).